-- 1. High School Diploma or GED - Prior Experience/Observation Mandatory attendance at a Nursing Information Session is required. - 3.
-Interview with Program Advisor, Director, or Sponsor Check with department for designated interviewer. - 4.
-Minimum Cumulative GPA of 2.0 - Current CPR Certification by American Heart Association or American Red Cross - 6.
-Hepatitis B Immunization or Signed Informed Refusal - 7.
-MMR Immunization - 8.
-Chicken Pox Vaccination - 9.
-Two-step PPD / Chest X-Ray - Medical Examination Forms are provided by the college and should be current (within one year) and complete.
+- 1. High School Diploma or GED - 2.
+Prior Experience/Observation Mandatory attendance at a Nursing Information Session is required. - 3.
+Minimum Cumulative GPA of 2.0 - 4.
+Current CPR Certification by American Heart Association or American Red Cross - 5.
+Hepatitis B Immunization, Signed Informed Refusal or Titer - 6.
+MMR Immunization or Titer - 7.
+Chicken Pox Vaccination or Titer - 8.
+Two-step PPD / Chest X-Ray - 9.
+Medical Examination Forms are provided by the college and should be current (within one year) and complete. - 10.
+Recent Photograph Photograph will not be returned.

-- Any course with one of the following prefixes requires a grade of "C" or better: ALI - Any course with one of the following prefixes may not be attempted more than twice: NUR, PHM - Complete or Maintain CPR Certification by American Heart Association or American Red Cross - 4.
+Any course with one of the following prefixes requires a grade of "C" or better: ALL

+- 2. Any course with one of the following prefixes may not be attempted more than twice: NUR, PHM - 3.
+Complete or Maintain CPR Certification by American Heart Association or American Red Cross - 4.
 Curriculum Completion Requirement 36 months - Drug Calculation Competency Students must demonstrate drug calculation competency each semester in order to progress in curriculum courses. - Dismissal Policy: A student who receives a grade below "C" for any three or more NUR/PHM courses will be dismissed from the program and will not be eligible to re-enter the program. - Reentry Policy: A FDTC or non-FDTC nursing student must petition the Nursing Admission and Advisement Committee regarding potential reentry.

-Cours se .
-Class Lab Credit
+Course 9 Class Lab Credit

 BIO 210 Anatomy And Physiology I 3 3 4

 ENG 101 English Composition I 3 0 3

 MAT 110 College Algebra 3 0 3

 PSY 201 General Psychology 3 0 3

 XXX XXX Elective: Humanities/Fine Arts 3 0 3

-4 = 4.0
+15 3 16

+Requi red Ma jor Core Courses

-Cours e • Class Lab Credit
+Course 9 Class Lab Credit

 NUR 160 Introduction to Nursing 2 6 4

 NUR 162 Psychiatric And Mental Health Nursing 2 3 3

 NUR 163 Nursing Across Lifespan I 2 0 2

 NUR 165 Nursing Concepts & Clinical Practice I 3 9 6

 NUR 170 Nursing Applications 0 3 1

 NUR 263 Nursing Across Life Span II 2 6 4

 NUR 264 Nursing Across Life Span III 2 6 4

 NUR 265 Nursing Concepts & Clinical Practice II 3 9 6

 16 42 30